mylofi/localfirstweb.dev/_posts/2023-05-29-i-wrote-a-static-web-page.md

 As I disappeared down this rabbit-hole, I quickly stumbled on the canonical essay on the topic, “[Local-first software: you own your data, in spite of the cloud](https://www.inkandswitch.com/local-first/)”, by research lab Ink & Switch.
-In summary, the they identify seven principles for local-first
+In summary, they identify seven principles for local-first
 applications:

 - No spinners: your work at your fingertips